Coinbase Review 2025: Still the Best Exchange for Beginners?

 Is Coinbase safe?

-Yes, Coinbase is one of the safest exchanges with insurance, regulatory compliance, and strong security measures.
-It’s never been hacked.
+Yes, Coinbase is one of the safest exchanges with insurance, regulatory compliance, strong security measures, and a publicly traded status (NASDAQ: COIN).
+It has never been hacked.

 Why are Coinbase fees so high?

 You’re paying for convenience, insurance, regulatory compliance, and customer support.
-Use Coinbase Pro for lower fees.
+Use Advanced Trade for lower fees.

 Can I buy crypto instantly on Coinbase?